krbarounis/Predicting_Gentrification/README.md

 This project aims to explore trends in the Boston area using 2000 and 2010 census data and ultimately predict which census tracts will be considered gentrifying by the 2020 census.

-I've created a dashboard that reflects trends discovered during the EDA process as well as the gentrified neighborhoods in Boston discovered through use of clustering algorithms.
+I've created a dashboard that reflects trends discovered during the EDA process as well as the gentrified neighborhoods in Boston discovered through use of a clustering algorithm.
 Take a look! https://kristinab-dash-app.herokuapp.com/

 ## Tech Stack
 - Python